k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 Note:
-- The TDM supports overriding the task execution parameters only when invoking the start task execution API outside the TDM Portal. **Currently this option is not supported when executing the task using the TDM Portal.**
+- TDM supports overriding the task execution parameters only when invoking the start task execution API outside the TDM Portal. **Currently, this option is not supported when executing the task using the TDM Portal.**

 ### Validate the Task Execution Parameters